Matvey787/Assembler/README.md

 ```
 - 100h mean offset of the code in the com file.
 - -b 16 mean 16-bit code (optionally it could be 32 or 64-bit code)
+After it you can find [*.asm file](https://github.com/Matvey787/Assembler/blob/main/TRYTOHACK/PROGFORHACK.asm) with disassembled code.
+Now you can probe it and find it's
+vulnerabilities.
 >[!WARNING]
 > This program is not intended for use in any other way except for educational purposes.
 > Everything that is here is purely for entertainment purposes.